couralex/deep-iterator/README.md

 ### `skipIteration`
 *accepted values*: callback: node => boolean

-Specifies when to iterate or not.
+Specifies whether a recursive iteration is performed on the node or not.
 - if the callback returns true : the node is not iterated itself and is considered as a leaf
 - if the callback returns false : the node is deeply iterated

+Note: skipIteration is not called on leaves.

 Example : Skip iteration of all arrays :
 ```js